 As we continue celebrating 30 days of gratitude, we will feature small businesses that we are grateful for.
 This week, we are featuring our Choose Love Ambassador in Rhode Island, Terry Lee Cafferty.
 Terry Lee is a professional photographer and has created a line of greeting cards including Choose Love-themed ones.
 She donates a portion of her proceeds to the Choose Love Movement!

+Why is it important to you to support the Choose Love Movement?
 Being an Ambassador for the Choose Love Movement is something that is near and dear to my heart.
 It has been a true calling for me since I met Scarlett in 2016 and learned about Jessie’s message and her mission.
 Being a part of this movement was no brainer for me because deep down I knew it was now part of my purpose to help spread this message around the world if we are going to build a better future for the generations to come.
 I feel Jesse’s message to the world is one of the most important aspects needed in the healing of our mental health and in elevating the human condition at this moment in time.

 My brand embodies connection, love, humor and moving humanity forward with products and a heartfelt business strategy.
 My social responsibility is at the heart of my operations by donating a portion of my proceeds to JLCL.